Orthopaedic Surgery, Pain Management & Sports Medicine Specialists located in Santa Barbara, Solvang, & Oxnard, CA

 Rotator cuff damage in your shoulder can be painful, disabling, and increase your risk of long-term problems like arthritis.
 If you have a rotator cuff tear, the Alta Orthopaedics team can help.
-With locations in Solvang and Santa Barbara, California, their fellowship-trained orthopaedic surgeons use both non-surgical therapies and minimally invasive surgery to treat rotator cuff injuries.
+With locations in Solvang and Santa Barbara, Santa Maria, California, their fellowship-trained orthopaedic surgeons use both non-surgical therapies and minimally invasive surgery to treat rotator cuff injuries.
 Call Alta Orthopaedics today to schedule a consultation or use the online form to book an appointment.

 The rotator cuff in your shoulder is a group of muscles and tendons that connects to the humerus (upper arm bone) and enables you to rotate and lift your arm.
 These muscles and tendons also help to stabilize your shoulder joint.

 Rotator cuff injuries are a primary cause of shoulder pain and weakness that affect millions of people across the United States each year.
 In the degenerative type of rotator cuff tear, the initial phase of the injury often results from the bursa (a lining of tissue over the rotator cuff) rubbing against the acromion bone above it, which causes an inflammatory reaction.